 Modern tracking must take this into account, since cookies are limited to a single device.
 A user who visits a website on a smartphone, tablet and PC is, according to his or her cookies, three different visitors.
 It is therefore much more difficult (and tedious) to acquire useful data about this user than if every individual visit could be allocated to the same person.
 More accurate user assessment not only makes your traffic

 data more precise, it also allows you to find out more about your visitors in a much shorter period of time.

 User Centric Tracking follows the approach of using a combination of cookie and database information to overcome the distorting disadvantages of traditional user recognition, allowing Webtrekk users to now obtain even more precise information about their users.
-It is furthermore the first component of the DMP features and an important element for the precise use of the cohort analysis.
+It is furthermore an important element for the precise use of the cohort analysis.